Donovan's Reef: Plot

 Life in the islands is not as expected.
 Amelia and Donovan initially clash over each being offended by the other's preconceptions.
 Amelia is not as prim and narrow-minded as Donovan expects.
 Donovan, who proves to be educated and intelligent, owns a substantial local shipping operation.
 When Donovan takes her boating, Amelia demonstrates skill in water skiing and beats Donovan in a swimming race to shore.
 Amelia takes warmly to “Donovan’s” children, unwittingly inviting them to a cozy Christmas at their own home.
 Donovan and Amelia gradually overcome their initial animosity.
 Meanwhile, Lage tries to court Amelia (or rather, her $18,000,000) and encourages her prejudice toward Donovan, telling her that Donovan has always been a bachelor despite “his” three children.

 When Dr. Dedham returns, Donovan reveals the deception to him.
 Father and daughter meet, and Doc explains to Amelia that he was serving in the war when his wife (Amelia's mother) died.
 When the war ended, he was unneeded in Boston, but was desperately needed in the islands, so he stayed.
 He signs over his stock to Amelia.
 Just as he is about to explain about Manulani and their children, a hospital emergency interrupts.

 Manulani was the granddaughter of the last hereditary prince of the islands, and Amelia finally solves the mystery: Leilani — Manulani's daughter — is not only the island's princess, but Amelia's half-sister, which they both joyfully acknowledge.

 When Amelia confronts Donovan about his deception, she is insulted by his explanation that the deception was needed until she shook off her Boston rigidity.
 They quarrel and she plans to leave for Boston.
 At the Doc's urging, Amelia goes to see Donovan to take leave.
 Amelia and Donovan's farewells devolve into an argument and then morph into marriage plans.
 They decide to name their first son William, after her father.
 Gilhooley also finally marries his longtime girlfriend, Miss Lafleur.
 Donovan gives the bar to his old shipmate as a wedding present.
-Donovan moves his possessions into the big house as one of the newly extended family.
+Amelia moves her possessions into the big house as one of the family.